Multilinear POD-DEIM model reduction for 2D and 3D semilinear systems of differential equations: Numerical experiments

 To this end, we consider four different space discretizations ($n = 60,200,600,1200$) and compare the computational details of \MPDEIM\ to that of \podeim\ \cite{wang2016}.
 Therefore, to ensure stability in the numerical integration we consider $n_{\mathfrak t} = 2n$ discrete timesteps for integrating the reduced order model.
 Moreover, to correspond with the space discretization error, we set $\tau = 1/n^2$.

 In our experiments, we have observed that the {\sc ho-pod-deim} strategy requires far fewer snapshots than {\sc pod-deim} to construct an equally accurate reduced order model.
 We hypothesize that this is because one matrix snapshot contains information about several spatial directions in $\RR^{n}$, whereas one vector snapshot only offers information about one spatial direction in $\RR^{N}$.
 Therefore, to obtain a {\sc pod} basis of dimension $k$ in the vectorized setting, at least $k$ snapshots are required, even though one vector in $\RR^{N}$ contains many spatial directions from $\RR^n$.
 A further experimental or theoretical analysis of the relationship between array snapshots and vectorized snapshots could be interesting in future work.
+To this end, we consider $n_s = 20$ equispaced snapshots for {\sc ho-pod-deim} and $n_s = 100$ for {\sc pod-deim}.